“FREE, WHITE AND OVER TWENTY-ONE”*

 However, let us look at the available census date:

 11.3 – DETERMINING HIS AGE - VIA BIRTH CYCLES:

-[MUSEUM NOTE: Both Mike and Rosalie Licata were Roman Catholics and as of the time of this writing, there is a big Brew-Ha about the Roman Catholic Church’s viewpoint on birth control, contraceptives, health care insurance etc. Thus (not wanting to get caught up in the debate), we are forced to walk a bit carefully on this subject.
-Here it is enough to say that much of what is being talked about in the news media, seems to be based of hear-say, mis-information, and some out and out weird agendas that people have.
-Thus, here we will deal solely with the mechanical facts.]We apologize here for insulting peoples sensitivities, but because we are dealing with a very hideous crime, the issue of WHY were Mr. and Ms. Licata (quite literally) caught dead sleeping in separate bedrooms does come up.
-The answers are numerous, -- that the two were having a fight, that divorce was impossible at the time, that . . etc. However a quick look at Table 11-1 seems to provide, what at least to this author, is the obvious answer.
+[MUSEUM NOTE: Both Mike and Rosalie Licata were Roman Catholics and as of the time of this writing, there is a big Brouha-ha about the Roman Catholic Church’s viewpoint on birth control, contraceptives, health care insurance, etc. Thus (not wanting to get caught up in the debate), we are forced to walk a bit carefully on this subject.
+Here, it is enough to say that much of what is being talked about in the news media, seems to be based on hearsay, mis-information, and some out and out weird agendas that people have.
+Thus, here we will deal solely with the mechanical facts.]We apologize here for insulting people's sensitivities, but because we are dealing with a very hideous crime, the issue of WHY were Mr. and Ms. Licata (quite literally) caught dead sleeping in separate bedrooms does come up.
+The answers are numerous, -- that the two were having a fight, that divorce was impossible at the time, . . etc. However, a quick look at Table 11-1 seems to provide, what at least to this author, is the obvious answer.
 That both Mike and Rosalie Licata were practicing the rhythm method of birth control, as a form of spacing out their children.
 Each child being spaced about five or so years from the previous one.

 But notice that after Joe (the youngest one) was born, all that changed.
 Granted in the 1930’s, America was still an agricultural society where children were seen as a plus instead of an economic liability, still it seems that the Licata’s had said that five was enough.
 [11A]